paragkapoorcs/pk1/automation/readme.md

 For detailed information you can refer :
 [[https://cdap.atlassian.net/wiki/spaces/DOCS/pages/801767425/Using+Secure+Keys]{.ul}](https://cdap.atlassian.net/wiki/spaces/DOCS/pages/801767425/Using+Secure+Keys)

-**Tenant Project Peering** :- Tenant project Peering is important as the cdf instance is only the CDAP frontend for the creation and maintenance of pipelines the services are running in the backend which is configured on Google Instance
+**Tenant Project Peering** :- In this will be able to connect the Cloud Data Fusion Instance to GCS Project

 Below are the Steps to create the Project Peering